-Here are some of the ways Dr. Levine suggests you can process your feelings and “regain your emotional footing.”
+Here are some of the ways Dr. Levine suggests you can process your feelings.

-Self-reflect: Dr. Levine says, “It’s important to first make space to engage in non-judgmental self-reflection about your feelings of disappointment.
+Dr. Levine encourages looking inward.
+“It’s important to first make space to engage in non-judgmental self-reflection about your feelings of disappointment.
 The ability to be curious about where your disappointment may be rooting from is foundational to healing your pain.
-For example, is your disappointment the result of a deeply rooted fantasy not being actualized?
+For example, is your disappointment the result of a deeply-rooted fantasy not being actualized?
 Is your disappointment showing up because you feel insecure or less able to parent a child of a particular sex?
 Is it connected to a prior pregnancy loss, or some other trauma from your past?”

-Talk about your experience: Due to feelings of insecurity or shame, parents struggling with gender disappointment often feel alone or isolated in their experience.
-Dr. Levine adds, “In fact, because women often silence themselves and are reluctant to seek support for their feelings, we don’t know how often true gender disappointment happens, or the full range of its impact on mental health.”
-Talking about it can be a powerful way to process and share with trusted people in your life, including friends, family, or a therapist or maternal mental health specialist.
+Because of feelings of insecurity or shame, parents struggling with gender disappointment often feel alone or isolated in their experience.
+Dr. Levine adds that we don’t even know how often gender disappointment happens or the full range of its impact on mental health, “because women often silence themselves and are reluctant to seek support for their feelings.”
+So don’t bury this deep down.
+Talking about it can be a powerful way to process and share with people you trust, including friends, family, or a therapist or maternal mental health specialist.
 Consider joining a new parents’ circle to connect with other people in the same stage of life—chances are, someone there has experienced some of the same feelings.

-Check-in with your partner: Once again, communication is key.
-Your partner may be having similar feelings of disappointment, especially if you had a shared vision for your family.
+Once again, communication is key.
+Your partner may be having similar feelings of disappointment, especially if you have a shared vision for your family.
 Regardless of their own personal feelings, they can be a strong support for you as you process yours.
 Be open to sharing how your thoughts and feelings are evolving—and to hearing how theirs are, too.

 Mindfulness can also be a powerful tool to help you move through feelings of grief and disappointment, says Dr. Levine.
 The practice of mindfulness often helps people move to a place of self-acceptance, which can be key when experiencing gender disappointment.
 Whether it’s meditation, journaling, or other mindfulness practices, Dr. Levine says these types of activities are all “useful strategies to allow yourself to feel your feelings of disappointment without judgment.”

 Take time to tune into yourself and feel the parts of you that are strong, loving, and accepting.
-Whether your baby is a boy, girl, nonbinary, or trans—everything you need to parent your little one is there inside of you already.
+Whatever your baby’s sex is, everything you need to parent your little one is there inside of you already.